6030309/M7OCM/README.md

 The Chirp driver is a WIP.
 8.333kHz channels can be entered and saved as can any frequency in the range 10MHz to 1.3GHz.
 All modulation modes.
 Scan Lists can be modified.
 Border colour can be changed and basic radio functions adjusted.
 Not all key actions save however.
 A key reset Menu #67 after upload fixes that.
 I reccomend making copies of data files on a regular basis just in case a file becomes corrupted which may happen when switching between different firmware versions (latest always works).

 Note.
-When entering a 8.333 kHz frequency in Chirp, this needs to be entered in its entirety eg 118.00833 (note the 5 decimal places).
+When entering a 8.333kHz frequency in Chirp, this needs to be entered in its entirety eg 118.00833 (note the 5 decimal places).
 Attempting to enter or copy/paste from a CSV file something like 133.91667 or 133.91670 will not work.
 Enter the full correct step size ie 133.91666.

 **FM Broadcast (FMB)**